VOTE COLUMN 1 BY MAIL, EARLY, OR ON NOVEMBER 2.

 Vote by Mail

-If you are already signed up to vote by mail, you should have received your Mail-In Ballot.
+If you are already signed up to vote by mail, you start receiving your Mail-In Ballot after September 23, 2024.

-1. Using a black/blue ink pen, mark your selection on the ballot directly on all three candidates under Column 1: Scott-Hayden, Santana, and McKenzie.
+1. Using a black/blue ink pen, mark your selection on the ballot directly on all three candidates under Column 1: Santana, Nasta, and Scott-Hayden.

 2. Place the ballot in the Certificate Envelope, which shall be sealed and completed and signed by you.